cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

     date: 2023

   Wang2024:
-    title: "A deep learning-enhanced Digital Twin framework for improving safety and reliability in human–robot collaborative manufacturing"
+    title: "A deep learning-enhanced Digital Twin framework for improving safety and reliability in human-robot collaborative manufacturing"
     author:
     organization: Robotics and computer-integrated manufacturing
     date: 2024